impossibleworkings44/System-Design/Design-Pattern -1.md

 * Open for enhancement/feature
 *  closed for code changes

--- How do we fix this problem  ?
+-- open for new feature but closed for any tiny changes -- How do we fix this problem  ?
 ```
 	//using interface